hoang2010-jnp/ask-human-mcp/README.md

 ask-human-mcp
 ```

-The server will start and create an `ask_human.md` file in your home directory for Q&A logging.
+The server will start and create an `ask_human.md` file in your home directory.

 ### Connect to Cursor